rishikeshbadari/rishikeshbadari.github.io/_pages/about.md

 I'm currently a Teaching Assistant for CS 3600: Intro to Artificial Intelligence under Prof. Riedl/Ma.

-Outside of technology, I love watching old movies (letterboxd is linked), (amateurly) playing the piano, and learning about all kinds of influential art.
+Outside of technology, I love watching old movies (LetterBoxd is linked), (amateurly) playing the piano, and learning about all kinds of influential art.